Meet The Team

 Merryl is a researcher at Oxford University’s Wildlife Conservation Research Unit (WildCRU), Director and Principal Ecologist at Spires Ecology, Chair of the Oxfordshire Mammal Group.
 Her work focuses on protected UK mammals, in particular water voles, and in bridging the gap between research and the practical application of results in real situations.

 Jackie organises our training and events.
 Being an outdoors person, she enjoys the practical side of ecology.
 Jackie is also currently studying part-time for an MSc in Environmental Conservation at Greenwich University.

-Charlotte manages our social media and press work and can help with general enquiries.
-She also assists with organising the scientific symposia and conferences.
-Charlotte is a recent graduate in Biological Sciences from the University of Exeter, and is particularly interested in ecology and conservation.
+Rina manages our communications and press work and can help with general enquiries.
+She also assists with the organisation of scientific symposium and conferences.
+Rina is currently studying towards a Natural Sciences degree with the Open University and is particularly focused on mammalian biology, biodiversity and ecosystem health.

 Scientific Officer – Laura Kubasiewicz